rusbomber/e2guardian/README.md

 # [E2Guardian](http://e2guardian.org)

-This is the development version - v5.6.0
+This is the pre-release version - v5.6.0r

-** This version is work in progress **

 Note: Some configuration files in this version are not fully backward compatible